Digitalfire Ceramic Materials Database

 A few drops of water on top of a tiny pile of bentonite powder.
 Notice the water just sits there, it does not soak in because the bentonite gels in contact with the water and that gel acts as a barrier.

-An example of how a dried piece of clay, left (having lower bentonite content) absorbs a drop of water faster.
-After 10 seconds (middle picture) it is beginning to disappear while the other is still wet.
-By 30 seconds (bottom) it is gone.
+An example of how a dried piece of clay having lower bentonite content (left) absorbs a drop of water faster.
+After 10 seconds (middle picture) the water is gone while the other is still wet.
+By 30 seconds (bottom) all traces of water are gone.

 HPM-20 micro-fine bentonite fired from cone 1 to 7 in oxidation.
 This bentonite is expensive compared to others and it used for the guarantee that there are no speck producing particles.
 However it is still high in soluble salts (that melt by cone 4) and is very dark burning in color.
 It is not unusual to put 3-5% of this (and other dirtier bentonites) into Grolleg porcelain bodies (where whiteness is supposedly important).